Ying-Jieh/example_repo/README.md

 -git commit -m "Second/Third... commit"
 -git push origin master

-# git log
+# Other commands
--to see the history commit
+-git diff README.md:to see the change in the index -git log:to see the every single history commit, and each commit would attach to different coding, use "git checkout " and add coding of commit to get back to the commit
+-git checkout